SURFnet/grouphub.api/README.md

  - composer

 ## SSH public key
-While provisioning the ansible script will copy your SSH pub key from `(~/.ssh/id_rsa.pub)` to the vagrant box.
+While provisioning the Ansible script will copy your SSH pub key from `(~/.ssh/id_rsa.pub)` to the vagrant box.
 Make sure your key lives at that location before you initialize the vagrant box.

 ## Vagrant plugins